bmfbp/bmfbp/build_process/esa/esa.md

 - definition/add-input-pin(name)
 - definition/add-output-pin(name)

-- add-named-part(name,OtherKind) - associates a part with some other Kind and a local name.
-The name is unique within the Kind being defined and cannot leak out of the ESA (i.e. the Kind being defined is that "package" that contains and hides the name).
+- add-part(name,OtherKind) - associates a part with some other Kind and a local name.
+The name is unique within the Kind being defined and cannot leak out of the ESA (i.e. the Kind being defined is the "package" that contains and hides the name).

 - definition/create-wire >> wire  - creates an empty wire